3rdparty/eventuals/README.md

 # `stout::grpc`

 An asynchronous interface for gRPC based on callbacks.
-While gRPC already provides an asynchronous [interface](https://grpc.io/docs/languages/cpp/async), it is quite low-level. gRPC has an experimental (as of 2020/07/10, still [in progress](https://github.com/grpc/grpc/projects/12)) higher-level asynchronous interface based on a [reactor pattern](https://grpc.github.io/grpc/cpp/classgrpc__impl_1_1_server_bidi_reactor.html), it is still based on inheritance and overriding virtual functions.
+While gRPC already provides an asynchronous [interface](https://grpc.io/docs/languages/cpp/async), it is quite low-level. gRPC has an experimental (as of 2020/07/10, still [in progress](https://github.com/grpc/grpc/projects/12)) higher-level asynchronous interface based on a [reactor pattern](https://grpc.github.io/grpc/cpp/classgrpc__impl_1_1_server_bidi_reactor.html), it is still based on inheritance and overriding virtual functions to receive "callbacks" and as such is hard to compose with other asynchronous code.
 Moreover, it's still relatively low-level, e.g., it only permits a single write at a time, requiring users to buffer writes on their own.

-`stout-grpc` is intended to be a higher-level inteface while still being asynchronous.
+`stout-grpc` is intended to be a higher-level inteface while still being asynchronous that uses (`stout-eventuals`)[[https://github.com/3rdparty/stout-eventuals] to make composing asynchronous code easy.
 It's design favors lambdas, as [Usage](#usage) below should make clear.
 It deliberately tries to mimic `grpc` naming where appropriate to simplify understanding across interfaces.

 Please see [Known Limitations](#known-limitations) and [Suggested Improvements](#suggested-improvements) below for more insight into the limits of the inteface.